Asian stocks gain after Trump criticizes economic aid bill

 “Hopes for an unambiguous ‘Santa rally’ have been tragically hijacked,” said Mizuho Bank in a report.

-Meanwhile, investor nerves were rattled by the emergence of a new coronavirus strain in Britain that spreads more easily.
+Meanwhile, investor nerves were rattled by the emergence of a new coronavirus variant in Britain that spreads more easily.
 That has prompted some 40 governments to ban travelers from Britain.

 Investors are hoping a new aid package from Congress can prop up the economy until the rollout of coronavirus vaccines allows business and consumer activity to revive.